 2) Liability Mitigation: Reliable location data wrapped into a full logistics IoT solution will optimize the insurance claims processes, giving insurers peace of mind and thereby lowering premiums for operators.
 IoT solutions in other verticals have already helped insurance providers save customers 25% on premiums.
 One reason for the reduction in costs is that implementing location capabilities into the hardware insurance companies use allows customers to have “pay as you go” insurance based on the actual distance traveled.
 Moreover, the hardware can capture other information about the safety of the car or signs of an accident based on the error codes the car reports to the IoT hardware.
 And while the lower premiums are certainly compelling, more important still is the reason insurers are reducing premiums: IoT solutions that allow granular and scalable asset management reliably reduce risk to assets, profit margins, human lives alike.

 Businesses are now leveraging location data to increase ROI, enhance customer experiences, and optimize man-hours across several verticals from retail to freight logistics.
 In a world increasingly overstuffed with data and metadata, it’s vital to ensure the precision and accuracy of one data point before all: location.
-To learn how to implement data into your business, check out our upcoming webinar on how to gather and utilize location data to achieve business objectives.
+To learn how to implement data into your business, watch our webinar on how to gather and utilize location data to achieve business objectives.